FaizRasool/threetiertemplate/README.md

 The reference architecture is deployed in four stages.
 To deploy the architecture, follow these steps for each deployment stage –

-1. Click on the ‘Deploy to Azure’ button to begin the first stage of the deployment.
-The link takes you to the Azure Portal.

-2. Select **Create New** and enter an appropriate value such as uk-official-networking-rg in the **Resource group** textbox

-3. Select a region such as UKSouth from the **Location** drop down box (All Resource Groups required for this architecture should be in the same Azure region e.g. UKSouth

-4. Do not edit the **Template Root Uri** or the **Parameter Root Uri** text boxes.

-5. Review the terms and conditions, then click the **I agree to the terms and conditions stated above** checkbox.

-6. Click on the **Purchase** button.

-7. Check Azure portal notification for a message that the stage of deployment is complete and move on to the next until completed.

-8. If for some reason your deployment fails.
-To avoid incurring cost and orphan resources it is advisable to delete the resource group in its entirety, fix the issue and redeploy the resource groups and template.

-For Virtual Machines The parameter files include a hard-coded administrator user names and passwords, and it is strongly recommended that you immediately change both on all the VMs.
+For Virtual Machines The parameter files include a hard-coded administrator user names and passwords, and it is *strongly recommended that you immediately change both on all the VMs*.
 Click on each VM in the Azure portal then click on **Reset password** in the **Support + troubleshooting** blade.